Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Introduction

 with $S(a,b;c) = \sum_{mn \equiv 1 \Mod{c}} e\pb{\frac{am + bn}{c}}$, and $\text{Kl}_3(x,y,z;c) = \sum_{pqr \equiv 1 \Mod{c}} e\pb{\frac{px + qy + rz}{c}}$ denoting the Kloosterman and hyper-Kloosterman sums respectively.
 Also, $I_N(\cdot)$ is an integral of special functions (see \eqref{eq:INclmn}) which trivially satisfies $I_N(c,l,m,n) \ll_{f,\varepsilon} \frac{1}{c}N^{\frac32+\varepsilon}$.

 Here, we should indicate that while the original sums were of length $N$ each (and $N \ll p^{3+\varepsilon}$), the dual sums are significantly shorter - one is $m \ll p^{\varepsilon}$, and the other $n \ll p^{2 + \varepsilon}$.
 Even though this represents significant savings (by a factor of $\frac{N^2}{p^2}$), it is still not sufficient.
-If we use Weil's bound for the Kloosterman sum, and Deligne's bound for the hyper-Kloosterman sum, along with the trivial bound on $I_N(\cdot)$, we get \eqref{eq:IntroE0} is bounded by $Np^{\frac34 + \varepsilon}$.
-While this beats the trivial bound for \eqref{eq:redthm}, it still falls short of the desired bound by a factor of $p^{-\frac34}$.
+If we use Weil's bound for the Kloosterman sum, and Deligne's bound for the hyper-Kloosterman sum, along with the trivial bound on $I_N(\cdot)$, we get \eqref{eq:IntroE0} is bounded by $Np^{\frac54 + \varepsilon}$.
+This still falls short of the desired bound by a factor of $p^{-\frac54}$.

 In order to get more cancellations, we want to use a spectral decomposition for the $c$-sum.
 We do this by using the Bruggeman Kuznetsov formula (Prop. \ref{prop:Kuznetsov}).
 Note that if gcd$(r,p)=1$, the hyper-Kloosterman sum can be decomposed as